SaptarshiSarkar12/Computer-Networking/Computer Networking.md

     - **Application Layer** - It is implemented in softwares.
 Users will send the data to the software in this layer.
 Protocols used here include HTTP, FTP, Telnet etc.
     - **Presentation Layer** - The data is translated into machine representable binary code.
 This is known as **translation**.
 The data goes under encoding, compression and encryption.
 It also provides abstraction.
 Here, SSL (Secure Socket Layer) protocol is used.
     - **Session Layer** - The Session Layer helps in setting up and managing the connections.
 It enables the sending and recieving of data followed by termination of connected sessions.
 Authentication is done in this layer.
-Then, authorization (Checking whether you have the permission to access any file on the server) is done.
+Then, authorization (Checking whether you have the permission to access any resource on the server) is done.
     - **Transport Layer** - UDP and TCP Protocol is used in this layer.
 The transport layer transports the data in three ways -
-        - **Segmentation :** The data that is recieved from the session layer, is segmented.
+        - **Segmentation :** The data recieved from the session layer, is segmented.
 Every segment of the data will contain the sender's and reciever's port numbers, and the sequence numbers.
 Sequence number helps to reassemble the data in the correct order.
         - **Flow Control :** The transport layer controls the amount of data that is transmitted.
-        - **Error Control :** It checks whether the data is corrupted or missing or not using checksums attached to each data packets.
+        - **Error Control :** It checks whether the data is corrupted or missing or not using **checksums** attached to each data packets.

         **Connection-oriented service** and **connectionless service** takes place at the **reciever's end** in this layer.
     - **Network Layer** - It is responsible for the transmission of the data from one computer to another computer that is located in a different network.
 Here, router is present.
-The function os network layer is **Logical addressing**.
+The function of network layer is **Logical addressing**.
 Logical addressing is the assigning of sender's and reciever's IP Address to each of the data segments and it forms an **IP Packet**, so that all the data packets can reach the correct destination.
 It performs **routing** which is the movement of the data packet from source to destination.
 Load balancing also happens here.
     - **Data Link Layer** - It helps to directly communicate with the computers.
 Physical Addressing happens here.
 It is the assigning of MAC Address of the sender and reciever's device to the data packets, forming **frames**.
 MAC address is a 12 digit alphanumeric number of the network interface of your device.
 It also controls how the data is recieved using Media Access Control.
     - **Physical Layer** - This is the hardware layer which transports the data through wires to the reciever.<p>

     ![OSI Model](https://miro.medium.com/max/1200/1*17Zz6v0HWIzgiOzQYmO6lA.jpeg) <p>

-- <h3 align='left'><b>TCP/IP Model :</b></h2>
-    This model was developed by ARPA.
-There are 5 layers in this model ~
-    - **Application Layer** - Users interact with this.
-Whatsapp, browsers etc. lie here.
-It is on your devices.
-    - **Transport Layer** -
-    - **Network Layer** -
-    - **Data Link Layer** -
-    - **Physical Layer** -

 <h2 align='center'><i><u>Client-Server Architecture</i></u></h2>